Saar1312/Vision-based-parking-lot-availability-OpenCV/README.txt

+Faculty of Engineering University of Porto
-FEUP - Computer Vision
+Computer Vision

 Team:
--
--
+- Katja Hader
 - Samuel Arleo

-Project 1: Parking lot empty spaces recognition - Computer Vision project University of Portoervice2.srv
+- Nuno Granja Fernandes

+Project 1: Vision-based computation of parking lot occupancy

+Note: The Python sklearn library is needed to run this project